xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 }
 ```

-Our little program acceps two parameters: "col" and/or "row".
+Our little program accepts two parameters: "col" and/or "row".

 If we pass "col", it runs the "sum" on the float array.